Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Even though diabetes is a chronic disease, the proper treatment can help you maintain a healthy blood sugar level.
 According to some studies, papaya has a hypoglycemic effect on the body.
 It contains flavonoids, which are natural antioxidants that may aid with blood sugar regulation (2).

-Papaya regulates skeletal muscle insulin response, which means that it reduces blood glucose levels by causing the uptake of glucose inside the muscle in a more efficient manner (3)(4).
+Papaya regulates skeletal muscle insulin response, which means that it reduces blood glucose levels by causing the uptake of glucose inside the muscle to be more efficient (3)(4).

-Papaya has a good amount of fiber, which may help lower blood glucose levels in the case of type diabetes and may improve blood sugar and insulin levels in the case of type 2 diabetes.
-Fiber consumption may aid in the slowing of glucose absorption by the blood.
+Papaya has a good amount of fiber, which may help lower blood glucose levels in people with type 2 diabetes and improve blood sugar and insulin levels in those with type 1 diabetes.
+Fiber consumption may also aid in slowing glucose absorption by the blood.

 According to one study, fermented papaya preparations can help prevent or manage chronic oxidative stress-related diseases, especially diabetes and cancer.
 However, overeating papaya may negate these health benefits and cause a blood sugar spike (5).